 Planning a trip to Brisbane?
 You don’t have to spend a fortune to have fun.
 The good news is there’s plenty to do if you’re on a budget.
 Skyscanner Australia has pulled together our top ten favourite things you can do in Brisbane that are completely free.

 A man made beach in the middle of the city?
 It’s just crazy enough to work!
 Streets Beach in South Bank is a glorious, man-made lagoon with picture perfect white sand… and it just happens to be surrounded by skyscrapers.

 Lifeguards patrol the beach all year round and it’s the only manmade inner city beach in Australia.
 The best part?
 It’s completely free to enter.

 As Brisbane’s highest peak at 287 metres above sea level, the Mt Coot-tha lookout offers a stunning panoramic view of Brisbane.
-See the CBD and all the way out to Moreton Bay.
-If you can brave the early hour it’s spectacular at sunrise, but also beautiful at sunset.
+You can see the CBD and all the way out to Moreton Bay.
+If you can brave the early hour, it’s spectacular at sunrise.
+But if you’re a late sleeper, it’s also beautiful at sunset.

-When you’re there, you can check out the Mt Coot-tha Botanic Gardens, boasting 52 hectares of subtropical gardens.
+While you’re there, you can check out the Mt Coot-tha Botanic Gardens, and stroll through 52 hectares of subtropical gardens.